Wildlife and Domestic Animal Resources

 Animals can also experience health issues and shock as a result of wildfires.
 According to the American Veterinary Medical Association, symptoms of smoke exposure include irritation of the eyes, nasal discharge, coughing, difficulty breathing, weakness, and reduced appetite.
-Checking the air quality index daily can help with managing the negative side effects, any reading above 150 is unhealthy and protective measures should be taken.
+Checking the air quality index daily can help manage the negative side effects.
+Any reading above 150 is unhealthy and protective measures should be taken.
 If possible, keep animals indoors to avoid conflict with wildlife that may be passing through.

 Here are some helpful tips:

 - Be aware of your animal’s presence around debris and protect them from stirring up ash and contacting potential hazardous materials.